intmus/inttheory22-23/_07-harmonic-functions/b1-harmanalysis.md

 ## A first attempt at harmonic analysis

-As we progress through the examples below, we will develop a process for analyzing a piece of tonal music.
-Students often think that "analyzing" a piece of music simply involves identifying and labeling a bunch of chords, but as you move through this, be aware that *the goal of harmonic analysis is to explain how the listener hears the music*.
-While the first step is identifying harmonies, it is far more involved than that, so as you move past the first step of identifying chords, I encourage you to make a list of all the questions and decisions that you encounter as you work.
+As we progress through the example below, we will develop a process for analyzing a piece of tonal music.
+Students often think that "analyzing" a piece of music simply involves identifying and labeling each chord, but if that were the case, we should just use  Roman numerals help us to provide context--otherwise, it would be  be aware that *the goal of harmonic analysis is to explain how the listener hears the music*.
+While the first step is identifying structure of the harmony, it is far more involved than that, so as you move past the first step of identifying chords, I encourage you to make a list of all the questions and decisions that you encounter as you work.

 **Study the following chorale, and provide a Roman numeral and inversion figure below every new harmony.
 As you go through this process, keep track of the questions that you solve as well as what makes this difficult.
 Start by looking at the big picture, and do not get bogged down in trying to figure out every pitch and chord at first glance.
 If you get stuck, keep moving and return to the difficult sections after you have a feel for the piece as a whole.
 You should also consider starting with leadsheet notation until you are confident of the key of the piece; you can then return to add Roman numerals once you have more context.**